krisbliss/Plant_Discord_Bot_ESP-32/README.md

 # Plant_Discord_Bot_ESP-32
-Embedded system project developed utilizing ESP-IDF and leverageing FreeRTOS for event-driven architecture to provide real-time plant moisture monitoring and asynchronous (humorus) alerts via Discord.
+Embedded systems developed with ESP-IDF to create and an event-driven application to provide real-time plant moisture monitoring and asynchronous send alerts via Discord.
+Please keep in mind that the alerts are intened to be funny so please do not be alarmed if your plants sound very upset with you.
+You are more than welcome to change the possible alerts in the `/main/include/random_responses.h`

 ## 🪴 ESP32 Plant Bot Configuration Guide